arw180/dev-env/README.md

 Ansible scripts to configure a box with a development environment based on vim, tmux, and zsh

-Tested on: Centos 6.7, Amazon Linux AMI (EC2) instance
+Tested on: Centos 6.7, Amazon Linux AMI (EC2 instance), Amazon Red Hat 7.2 (EC2 instance), Amazon Ubuntu Server 14.04 LTS (EC2 instance)

 # Usage
 Install ansible on the host and run something like: